fullDmetal/Hangman/README.md

-Robofriends
+Hangman

-How to run robofriends
+How to run Hangman

 1.Clone the repo